a-graziano/trench_data_input/docs/README.md

 - Ensure all mandatory fields are filled out accurately to generate a complete CSV file.
 - For the first context, first press the "Add Context" button and then begin by entering data directly under "Trench Sheet Details."
 Use the "Add Context" button for subsequent context details.
+- The 'index.html' file consolidates all necessary HTML, CSS, and JavaScript code, streamlining the app's functionality on smartphones.
+This single file download ensures a seamless user experience, minimizing potential setup complications.

 ## Contributing